-Any principle that fails the test of God’s Word is wrong-headed and humanistic, no matter how popular.
+Any principle that fails the test of God’s Word is wrong-headed and heretical, no matter how popular.

 Most of the following “old preachers’ tales” are geared to support and defend the popular principle that preachers should focus on the positive and avoid the negative, that a “warning ministry” is unnecessary at best.
-This has been the heart and soul of New Evangelicalism since the 1950s, and it has been accepted by a large number of fundamental Baptist preachers who would strongly disavow New Evangelicalism.
+This has been the heart and soul of New Evangelicalism since the 1950s, and it has been accepted by a large number of fundamental Baptist preachers who would strongly disavow that they are New Evangelicals.

 My earnest prayer, a prayer I have prayed with tears, is that fundamental Baptist preachers will stop the mindless commitment to Baptist tradition and the blind loyalty to some “hero,” and be more committed to God’s Word than tradition and more loyal to the infallible Christ than some fallible man.

 We all give lip service to the commitment to the Bible as “the sole authority for faith and practice,” but how true is that commitment when it comes to our pet theories, vain folklore, and “old preachers’ tales”?

 OLD PREACHERS’ TALES

 - Counterfeit Currency Detection Focuses on True Currency, Not False

 - I Don’t Need to Know What’s Happening

 - We Should Major on the Majors